jubishop/rakegem/README.md

 # RakeGem

-Rake helper for setting up new gems, and then building/installing new gems with automatically bumped version numbers.
+Rake helper for building and installing new gems with automatically bumped version numbers.

 ## Installation